ParalaXEngineering/webframework/docs/source/faq.rst

 What is ParalaX Web Framework?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ParalaX is a Flask-based web framework designed to simplify the creation of tool management and monitoring applications.
+ParalaX Framework is a Flask-based web framework designed to simplify the creation of tool management and monitoring applications.
 It provides built-in support for authentication, real-time updates, background task management, and dynamic UI generation.

 Who should use this framework?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^